Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

-     20. In case the receiving entity cannot process a fragment posted due to missing or incorrect init fragment, an HTTP 412 unfulfilled condition MAY be returned, otherwise, a HTTP 400 bad request response MUST be returned.
+     20. In case the receiving entity cannot process a fragment posted due to missing or incorrect init fragment, an HTTP 412 unfulfilled condition MAY be returned, otherwise, in case this is not supported by the system, a HTTP 400 bad request response MUST be returned.
-     21. The[=Receiving entity=] MAY return 50x HTTP response in case of other errors at the server, not particularly relating to the request from the Ingest Source.
+     21. The[=Receiving entity=] MAY return 50x HTTP response in case of other errors at the server, not particularly relating to the request from the Ingest Source, but due to an error at the receiving entity.
      22. In case the receiving entity or publishing point receiving the HTTP POST body is not setup or available an HTTP 404 not found SHOULD be returned to the ingest source.
+     23. The ingest source SHOULD support the handling of 30x redirect responses.
+     24. The ingest source and receiving entity SHOULD support gzip based content encoding

 # Ingest Interface 1:  CMAF Ingest Protocol Behavior # {#profile_1}